 To this day, I detest anyone telling me to stop scratching.
 It is like telling someone to stop breathing, in my opinion, as the scratching does ease the annoyance for a while.
 The important thing is how I scratch, and that means short nails, gloves when I was really bad off and keeping the skin clean with Epsom salt baths or a dab of apple cider vinegar.

-Researchers now say that itching comes from the same sources as pain so I know now that I encourage parents to choose a safer way to handle a child scratching as it's impossible to not scratch.
+More research are finding that itching comes from the same sources as pain and is not just psychological or habit, as some have theorized.
+I strongly encourage parents to choose a safer way to handle a child scratching as it's impossible to not scratch.
 There are methods to ease it with natural non-steroid ointments, eczema clothing, tube wraps and more.

 My Collection of Topical Steroids